 - Participation: attentiveness and participation during class discussions and online exhibition visit

-- Writing Activity: completion of essay as assigned, evidence of engagement and thoughtfulness in the viewing of the commercials
+- Writing Activity: completion of the essay as assigned, evidence of engagement and thoughtfulness in the viewing of the commercials

 - Storyboard: completion of thumbnail sketches and planning, craftsmanship in sketches and presentation, incorporation and understanding of class discussion into the final product, student commercial designed to invoke emotional response as well as has a strong and clear statement